nwf/dyna/README.md

 Building
 --------

-First, ensure that you have GHC 7.6 or later.
-(Though in a pinch, if you're only interested in the frontend stuff and the Python backend, apparently as early as 7.0 continues to be servicable.)

-Ensure that you have the Haskell platform available, either through your favorite package manager or by installing it stand-alone.
+First, ensure that you have the Haskell platform 2012.2 or later installed, either through your favorite package manager or by installing it stand-alone.
 You should probably run

     cabal update

 before proceeding, just to make sure that your package database is up-to-date.
+Some of our transitive dependencies assume that you have `alex` and `happy` available -- either fetch those from your package manager or add `~/.cabal/bin` to your `PATH` and run

+    cabal install alex happy

 Then fetch, build, and install any dependencies (for the moment, we seem to be doing OK with vanilla upstreams!)

     make deps